 Fortunately, if you’re not up for multi-day hikes, the driving route from Sooke to Port Renfrew follows the coast with plenty of beach access and there are shorter hikes you can take along the way.
 It is worth checking on the BC Parks website to ensure all the trails are open.

-Below are what I consider to be the highlights along this route, each of which are pinned on the map above to give you an exact location.
+Below are what I consider to be the highlights along this route.
+Each of these are pinned on the map above to give you an exact location.

 Sheringham Point Lighthouse